MilesMcBain/rmdgh/README.md

 it's not likely to appeal to quarto users from other languages.

 Probably a Quarto version should be implemented as VSCode extension?
-But then the potential userbase is much smaller at present.
+But then the potential user base is much smaller at present.
 Let's see what Posit does with extensions in the stand-alone Quarto editor that must surely be coming.